SlugBot/web/content/Discord/Pvplb/Leaderboard Settings.md

+These settings are modified using [[ladder#/ladder lb_settings|/ladder lb_settings]] and control behaviours of the leaderboard.
+For settings that control point rewards, check out [[Point Settings]].
 ### team0SizeMin
-Minimum players on team 0
+Minimum players on team 0.

 **Default**: `1`
 ### team0SizeMax
-Maximum players per team 0
+Maximum players per team 0.

 **Default**: `1`
 ### team1SizeMin
-Minimum players on team 1
+Minimum players on team 1.

 **Default**: `1`
 ### team1SizeMax
-Maximum players on team 1
+Maximum players on team 1.

 **Default**: `1`
 ### maxReserves
-Maximum number of reserves in a comp team
+Maximum number of reserves in a comp team.
+This allows teams to be created using [[team]] larger than what has been specified in [[Leaderboard Settings#team0SizeMax|team0SizeMax]] or [[Leaderboard Settings#team0SizeMax|team1SizeMax]] while still limiting the number of players in a match.

 **Default**: `0`
 ### rankByPlayer
-Rank players individually or rank the team (1 = rank individually, 0 = rank team)
+Rank players individually or rank the team (1 = rank individually, 0 = rank team).

 **Default**: `1`
 ### challengeTimeout